gomathishankar28/ms3_meercq/testing.md

          * checked to see if choosing "Painters" from service dropdown displays a service page with contacts whose service type is Painters.
          * checked to see if choosing "Whitegoods" from service dropdown displays a service page with contacts whose service type is Whitegoods.
          * checked to see if choosing "Cleaners" from service dropdown displays a service page with contacts whose service type is Cleaners.
-         * checked to see if  the total number of Available contacts is displayed for each service and tallies with the number of contact cards listed for that service..
+         * checked to see if  the total number of Available contacts is displayed for each service and tallies with the number of contact cards listed for that service.

    5. ***Add New Contact***

          * Checked to see if this button is visible only for users who are logged in.